 If you have to wait more than two months from the granting of a possession order for a County Court eviction date – then you will be better off using the High Court for enforcement.

-Switching to the fast lane
+Switching to the High Court for enforcement

-If you have already applied to the County Court for your Possession Order without applying for Leave to Transfer Up, don’t worry – you can still switch to the fast lane – here’s how!
+- Apply for leave to transfer the possession to the High Court for enforcement at the same time as you request an Order for Possession.
+If you have already applied to the County Court for your Possession Order without applying for Leave to Transfer Up, don’t worry – see our guide to switching to the fast lane below.

 - Check expected timelines for eviction dates at your County Court.
 Decide which option is best for you.
 Remember - it might take up to three months for the County Court to process the application, and once you are in the fast lane it’ll take 4-8 weeks for a High Court Enforcement Officer to give you an eviction date.